 As the digital world expands and global connectivity grows, customer identity verification is increasingly vital to prevent fraud, especially in the fintech industry.
 Technology continues to advance, causing criminal activity to diversify and necessitating that all financial institutions implement Customer Identification Programs (CIP).
 That means Anti-Money Laundering (AML) compliance and Know Your Customer (KYC) verification are compulsory to help prevent crime.

-Find out about KYC and AML, how they relate to your CIP, and how to effortlessly ensure compliance to form a reasonable understanding about the true identity of each of your clients.
+Find out about KYC and AML, how they relate to your CIP, and how to effortlessly ensure compliance to form a reasonable understanding of the true identity of each of your clients.

 Customer Identification Program (CIP)